gastronomuae/gastronom-ai-docs/docs/scenarios/06-instagram-dm-watcher.md

 - Capture every inbound Instagram DM via webhook
 - Enrich sender data using Instagram Graph API
+- Retrieve recent conversation history for context
-- Classify message intent using AI
+- Classify message intent using AI using conversation context
 - Log messages in Airtable
 - Notify the team in Telegram when action is required

-This ensures Instagram inquiries are tracked consistently alongside other support channels such as email and WhatsApp.
+This ensures Instagram inquiries are tracked consistently alongside other support channels such as email and WhatsApp while preserving full conversation context for accurate classification.

 ---